What you can do

-Since 1987, Digitalcourage (previously named FoeBuD) advocates for fundamental rights, privacy and protecting personal data.
+Since 1987, Digitalcourage (named FoeBuD until November 2012) advocates for fundamental rights, privacy and protecting personal data.
 We are a group of people from a variety of backgrounds who explore technology and politics with a critical mindset, and who want to shape both with a focus on human dignity.

 We do not want our democracy to be “datafied” and sold out.
 We work against a society that turns people into targets for marketing, regards them as dispensable in times of a shrinking state, and places them under suspicion as potential terrorists.
 We stand for a living democracy.

 Digitalcourage informs through publicity, speeches, events and congenial interventions.
 Every year we bestow the German Big Brother Awards (“Oscars for data leeches”).
 We contribute our expertise to the political process – sometimes without being invited.

 More details in English on our background and history can be found on Wikipedia.